MikeDigitize/JSFundamentals/README.md

   return this.name;
 }

+// calls foo
+foo.call({ name : "foo" }); // foo

-// does nothing as the bound function is not assigned to a nwe variable foo.bind({ name : "foo" });
+// does nothing as the bound function is not assigned to a new reference foo.bind({ name : "foo" });

 // correct: bar is a reference to the bound function